 Wakuda Restaurant and Bar

-This is a smart casual Japanese restaurant (Maybe fine dining at night, but more casual during lunch hours, where you can get lunch sets that are very good value for money.)
 It's also by Chef Tetsuya Wakuda so I think of it as the more affordable version of Waku Ghin.
-Probably one of the best restaurants for a business lunch at MBS.
+It used to be my favorite Japanese and one of the best restaurants for a business lunch at MBS but not any more (as of June 2025).
 (For my full non-sponsored review of Wakuda Singapore, click here.)

 I was blown away by the standard of the Bara Chirashi Set the first time I dined there.
 Obviously, it uses very fresh produce and the flavors used to be incredible.
 Like Waku Ghin, Wakuda uses fresh bean curd skin (Yuba) from Kyoto.
 (The lamb and salmon used to be from New Zealand, but I'm not sure if that's changed recently.)